Kerala Varma III: Reign

 Kerala Varma III ascended the throne on the death of his brother Rama Varma X in January 1809.
 Four months after his accession, British protectorate over Cochin was confirmed and the kingdom was inducted as a princely state of British India.

-The early part of his reign witnessed the rebellion of the Paliath Achan Govindan Menon against British interference.
+The early part of his reign witnessed the rebellion of the Paliath Achan or Govindan Menon against British interference.
 Govindan Menon was eventually captured and exiled to Madras and later, Bombay.
 He died in captivity in 1832.
 Govindan Menon was replaced as Diwan with Kunhikrishnan Menon (1809–12), who was succeeded by John Munro (1812–15) and Seshagiri Raya (1815–30).
 Mattancherry, Thrippunithura and Alleppey were garrisoned with British troops to prevent further insurrections and remained till October 1809.
 The town of Fort Cochin was ceded to the British by the convention of 1814.
 A zilla court functioned in Cochin from 1812 to 1817.

 Kerala Varma had a deep interest in philosophy.
 He died in August 1828 and was succeeded to the throne by his nephew who assumed the title Rama Varma XI.